ipfs/ipfs-gui/README.md

 Make the IPFS GUIs simple, accessible, reusable and beautiful.

-- **simple** - Fight complexity at every step.
+- **Simple** - Fight complexity at every step.
 The are big ideas in IPFS.
 Let's present them clearly.
-- **accessible** - IPFS **must** be useable and comprehensible for everyone.
+- **Accessible** - IPFS **must** be useable and comprehensible for everyone.
-- **reusable** - Publish and primote this work.
+- **Reusable** - Publish and promote this work.
 Make doing the right thing the easist thing.
-- **beautiful** - Demonstreate the nature of the system with effortless, coherent and compelling interfaces.
+- **Beautiful** - Demonstreate the nature of the system with effortless, coherent and compelling interfaces.

 ## IPFS GUI Projects